Drewsky33/drewsky33.github.io/_posts/2025-01-25-AirBnB-Exploratory-Data-Analysis.md

 ```
 ![alt text](/img/posts/isna().png "Checking for Missing Records")

-Then I profiled the numerical columns of our datasets using the `.describe()` call.
+Then, I profiled the numerical columns of our datasets using the `.describe()` call.

 ```python
 # Profile our numeric columns